[Updated 5 July 2019]

 For example, when you bypass the tourist hotspots and go off the beaten path, you’ll realise not everything is all glitz and glamour.
 Have you ever heard about some cities/towns around the world – half of them are dedicated to promoting tourism whereas for the other half, there are locals still living in poverty?
 It really puts into perspective how incredibly privileged all of us are to be able to step foot out of our home country and embark on an adventure anytime we wish.

 My friends have told me stories of how in Paris, throngs of tourists visit Champs Elysees and Sacre Coeur Cathedral, with massive shopping bags in hand.
 Yet, you’ll also see dozens of homeless migrant workers and refugees from Afghanistan and Somalia who fled to the city to escape the violent and tumultuous conditions of their home country.
 The clear contrast between those sleeping on the cold streets and those fortunate enough to be out for a day of shopping is truly heart-breaking.
 As Muslims, we aspire to be ambassadors of peace, so what can we do to help those in need?
 Something to reflect about on your flight home 🙏

 HyfeAssure by Changi Travel Services for instance, covers everything from medical expenses, travel delays, damaged, missing or delayed luggage and more!
 Unlike most claims that can take up to two weeks to process, you can receive cash claims of up to $200* instantly at any Changi Recommends counters in Changi Airport.
-Use the promo code 50OFF to enjoy plans from just $3.50/day👍 This awesome deal is for a limited time only, so fastest fingers first!
+Use the promo code HYFE60 to enjoy 60% off for all ASEAN, Asia and Worldwide plans.
+This awesome deal is for a limited time only, so fastest fingers first!

 All you have to do is to submit the claim form, provide relevant documentation and you’ll get your claims on the spot!
 Another useful take away for your future travels 🤗